Ortis History, Family Crest & Coats of Arms

 Early History of the Ortis family

 This web page shows only a small excerpt of our Ortis research.
-Another 36 words (3 lines of text) covering the year 1284 is included under the topic Early Ortis History in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) covering the years 128 and 1284 are included under the topic Early Ortis History in all our PDF Extended History products and printed products wherever possible.

 Ortis Spelling Variations